 location: Plaka, Athens

-team: Marietta Varnava, Nota Georgelou
+architectural design: Marietta Varnava, Nota Georgelou

 year: 2008